Overview

 - describe the components, objectives and constraints associated with post-combustion carbon capture processing

-- document related electrical and instrumentation design requirements
+- demonstrate an understanding of how to document related electrical and instrumentation design requirements

-- conduct a life cycle assessment (LCA) for the carbon capture process and use outputs of the LCA to inform and improve carbon capture processing.
+- demonstrate an understanding of how to conduct a life cycle assessment (LCA) for the carbon capture process and use outputs of LCA to inform and improve carbon capture processing.

 Upcoming dates